miklevin/MikeLev.in/_posts/2025-07-17-ai-genie-wish-backfiring.md

 > I fed the prior article into Claude 4 Sonnet directly from the Anthropic site
 > to see what it thought about it given it was all an exercise in using the
 > Cursor Small model.
 It immediately re-wrote it to be more *accessible* to you,
-> haha!
+> ahaha!
 So here it is.

 ## The Meta-Irony of AI Collaboration